 For just $50, you can be a family sponsor and have your name on the back of the race t-shirt and event banner.
 Just click here!

 For those of you who have sponsored or volunteered with the race in the past, we appreciate your help and hope to have your support again this year!

-Join us Wednesday, January 20th at 6:30 p.m. as we continue our discussion on CWE Community Wellness and hosting reimagined events for this school year under current COVID restrictions.
-If you have ideas, questions or concerns that you’d like put on the agenda for this month, please email email@example.com no later than 1/16/2020.
-Every non-board member who attends will be entered into a drawing for a $20 gift card to Urban City Coffee.
+Join us Wednesday, June 16th at 6:30 p.m. as we talk about the MLT 5K and start making plans for next year.
+If you have ideas, questions or concerns that you’d like put on the agenda for this month, please email firstname.lastname@example.org.
 Click here to join the meeting via Zoom.

 Black Lives Matter

 The Cedar Way Elementary Parent Teacher Organization (CWE PTO) supports the highest goals of the school, bridging the gap between the school and parents, unifying the community to further the development of our children, and contributing to the public greater good.

 At this time, and in support of that mission, the CWE PTO Board finds it is necessary to vocalize our support of the belief that the conditions that cause children and youth to be at risk must be recognized, reduced, and eliminated.
 The CWE PTO stands in solidarity with our BIPOC community members and with all those who are protesting to inspire change.
 We encourage our members to raise their voices in support of equity, inclusion and the end of systemic racism.

 Here’s what the PTO board is doing and we encourage other CWE families to also find ways to combat racism and create a better future for Black youth:

 1. Supporting and attending Black-led events.
 Seattle-King County NAACP, Community Passageways, and Black Lives Matter Seattle-King County are all Black-led organizations holding events and members of our board will be in attendance.